 Andy Parkes, a spokesperson for Kingston-based e-scooter company Elka, said: “The law is so dated on this.
 It goes back to the 1800s.
 We are massively overdue an overhaul.”

 The UK’s only previous e-scooter pilot took place on private land (where e-scooters can be legally used) at the Queen Elizabeth Olympic Park in Stratford, ending in March.

-E-scooter consultations in 2019 were overshadowed by the death of television presenter Emily Hartridge, who was tragically killed when her e-scooter collided with a car in Battersea.
+E-scooter consultations in 2019 were overshadowed by the death of television presenter Emily Hartridge, who was tragically killed when she was hit by a lorry while riding an e-scooter in Battersea.

 Now, calls to avoid public transport in the wake of Covid-19 have given urgency to the movement to legalise e-scooters.

 A proposed pilot is open to all interested local authorities and will begin this summer.